junxit/us-congress-bills-116/metadata.md

 - 2019-04-08 — Mrs. Craig moved to suspend the rules and pass the bill.
 - 2019-04-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3111)
 - 2019-04-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3111)
+- 2019-04-09 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.